camille-readbean/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-No client matches the specified tag
+No client matches the specified tag.

     * 2a1.
 SWEE shows that there are no clients matching the specified tag.

     Use case ends.

 ### **Use case: UC08 - Schedule an appointment**